We Need Your Help!

 •

-Repairers bring practical, hands‑on skills in one or
+Repairers bring practical, hands‑on skills in one or more areas such as small

-items, textiles, tools, or household goods.
+electricals, mechanical items, textiles, tools, or household goods.

 •

-No one is expected to know everything — each
+No one is expected to know everything — each volunteer contributes in the

-comfortable with, working alongside others to
+areas they’re comfortable with, working alongside others to diagnose faults and

-diagnose faults and attempt safe, simple repairs.
+attempt safe, simple repairs.